Enid, Oklahoma: Education

 Pioneer-Pleasant Vale's elementary is often referred to as Pleasant Vale Elementary.
-The Cimarron Montessori School and Summerhill Childrens House are the city's two Montessori style schools.
+The Cimarron Montessori School and Summerhill Children's House are the city's two Montessori style schools.

 Several private Christian schools representing a variety of denominations are also located in Enid: Bethel Bible Academy, Emmanuel Christian School, Enid Adventist School, Hillsdale Christian School, Saint Joseph Catholic School, and Saint Paul's Lutheran School.
 Enid High School, Chisholm High School, and Oklahoma Bible Academy are the city's largest secondary education schools.

 Autry Technology Center, one of the CareerTech centers in Oklahoma run by the Oklahoma Department of Career and Technology Education, serves as the city's only vocational education institution.
 Northern Oklahoma College serves as Enid's community college, and Northwestern Oklahoma State University (NWOSU) provides bachelor and graduate-level education.
-Enid was formerly home to Phillips University, which closed in 1998; its campus is now owned by Northern Oklahoma College.
+Enid was formerly home to Phillips University, which closed in 1998.
+Its campus is now owned by Northern Oklahoma College.
 Philips University drew Marshallese to Enid in the 1970s.

 The Public Library of Enid and Garfield County, established in 1899, also serves as an educational resource for the community.
 Enid was once home to a Carnegie library, which opened in 1910.
-After years of funding shortages, the building was condemned in 1957, and the library's current modernist building was opened in 1964.
+After years of funding shortages, the building was condemned in 1957.
+The library's current modernist building was opened in 1964.

 Media

 The Enid News & Eagle is the city's daily newspaper.
 Historically, the city had 28 newspapers.
-The Enid Eagle began publication on September 22, 1893.
-The Enid Daily Wave (later the Enid Morning News) began on December 11, 1893.
+The Enid Eagle began publication in September 1893.
+The Enid Daily Wave, later the Enid Morning News, began in December 1893.
 In February 1923, the papers were combined to form the Enid Publishing Company.

 Enid once had two local broadcast television stations.
 Public-access television station, PEGASYS, was founded in 1986.
 PEGASYS broadcast on cable channels 11 and 12, and 19.
 PEGASYS was managed by a non-profit, and aired largely volunteer produced community programming.
-In 2014 the city of Enid renamed it the Enid Television Network (ETN) and upgraded its broadcast equipment.
-On December 31, 2019, ETN ceased its cable television broadcasts and transitioned to online streaming.
+In 2014, the city of Enid renamed it the Enid Television Network (ETN) and upgraded its broadcast equipment.
+In December 2019, ETN ceased its cable television broadcasts and transitioned to online streaming.

-KXOK-LD, which briefly locally produced programming from Oakwood Mall in the early 2000s, is currently a Retro TV affiliate.
+KXOK-LD briefly locally produced programming from Oakwood Mall in the early 2000s.
+It is now a Retro TV affiliate.

-Historically, Enid was home to television station KGEO, an ABC affiliate from July 2, 1954, to 1958 when it moved its transmitter to Oklahoma City, Oklahoma.
+Enid was home to television station KGEO, an ABC affiliate from July 1954, to 1958, when it moved its transmitter to Oklahoma City, Oklahoma.
 The station is now KOCO-TV.

 KQOB 96.9 FM broadcasts in a classic hits format.
 Stations KNID 107.1 FM and KOFM 103.1 FM specialize in country music.
 KKRD 91.1 FM and K226BR 93.1 FM are devoted to religious content.
 KCRC 1390 AM broadcast sports games.
 KGWA 960 AM and KZLS 1640 AM is a talk radio station, and KXLS 95.7 FM plays various musical genres.

+EnidBuzz.com was one of the first digital media sources in Enid, beginning in 2005.
+After 20 years online it continues to provide daily news and information.
+Other digital media websites included ILoveEnid.com and Route60Sentinel.com.